+Note: Fruit and spice flavored meads should be entered as a Metheglin.

-Aroma: The spices/herbs may be expressed in the aroma.
-Honey characters should appear in the aroma but will vary in intensity depending on the spices/herbs used.
+Aroma: The spices/herbs should be expressed in the aroma and range from subtle to intense.
+Honey characters should also appear in the aroma.
 Metheglins containing more than one spice should have a good balance among the different spices/herbs, though some spices/herbs will tend to dominate the aroma profile.
+In general, the honey and herb/spice character of the aroma should be in balance.
+If fruit is used, it also should be apparent, but not overwhelming and be in balance with the honey and spices.
 Appearance: Clarity may be good to brilliant.
 Carbonated examples will show active evidence of dissolved gas but no head is expected.
-Color may range from pale straw to deep amber; the color usually won't be affected by the spices or herbs.

-Flavor: The spices/herbs should be expressed in the flavor but the honey character is still the backbone of the mead and should appear in the flavor but will vary in intensity depending on the spices/herbs used.
+Color may range from pale straw to deep amber; the color usually won't be affected by the spices or herbs, while flowers or tea mixtures can change color.
+Flavor: The spices/herbs should be expressed in the flavor but the honey character is still important and should appear in the flavor but will vary in intensity depending on the spices/herbs used.
 The spices/herbs should be expressed in the flavor as a distinctive enhancement to the honey flavor, whether harmoniously or by contrast, and should achieve a pleasant balance when a blend of spices/herbs is used.
+Sometimes herbs and spices can add hot, phenolic, astringent, or bitter flavors, they should always be in balance and be related to the herb or spice used.
 Metheglins containing more than one spice should have a good balance among the different spices/herbs, though some spices/herbs will tend to dominate the flavor profile.
+If fruit is used, it should be noticeable and compliment the honey and spices.
+The best examples will have a complex blend of flavors.

 Mouthfeel: Smooth texture.
 Most will be wine-like, with the warming presence of alcohol and sense of medium body.
 Sensations of a cloying or astringent character should be avoided; however, some spices or herbs may affect mouthfeel particularly by adding astringency.
+Some herbs such as chili peppers or spices such as ginger will add some heat to the mouthfeel.
+That should never be excessive.
 Comments: Often, a blend of spices may give a character greater than the sum of its parts.
 The better examples of this style use spices/herbs subtly and when more than one are used, they are carefully selected so that they blend harmoniously.
-Entrants must specify whether the entry is still or sparkling mead.
-Entrants must also specify whether the mead is dry, semi-sweet or sweet.
+Entrants must specify whether the entry is still or sparkling melomel.
+Entrants must also specify whether the entry is dry, semi-sweet, or sweet.
+Entrants must also indicate whether the mead is hydromel or dry, standard or semi-sweet, or sack or sweet.
+Vital Statistics: Hydromel: OG 1.035-1.080 FG .0995-1.010 ABV 3.5-7.5% Standard OG 1.080-1.120 FG 1.010-1.025 ABV 7.5-14% Sack OG 1.120-1.170 FG 1.025-1.050 ABV 14-18%

-Vital Statistics: OG: 1.070-1.120+, IBUs: N/A, FG: 0.995-1.025, SRM: 1-16, ABV: 7.5-15+%